read-write-web/rww-play/README.md

 ```

 * You can also start the server so that it only accepts WebID certificates - which we will currently
- assume are those signed by an agent named "CN=WebID,O=∅"
+ assume are those signed by an agent named "CN=WebID,O=∅".
+This is experimental!
+The previous solution is recommended.

 ```bash
  $ Play20/play